-Treasure City arrives on digital platforms Friday 18th June 2021
+Treasure City arrives on digital platforms Friday, 18th June 2021

 READ MORE: Károly Makk’s Love ‘Szerelem’ (1971)

-There is a constant background noise of radios or tv channels throughout the film that keeps informing us in an alerting tone about the threats migrants pose to Hungary.
+Treasure City’s most significant power comes from the fact that it dares to be critical, not shying away from commenting on many current political and social issues in Hungary.
+The constant background noise of the radios or tv channels throughout the film informs us in an alerting tone about the threats migrants pose to Hungary.
 Like an ironic take on Big Brother from Orwell’s 1984, it’s everywhere: in the home, car, workplace and restaurant; we can’t escape it.
-However, the sad truth is that the excessive use of the “migrant-danger” message is not an over the top exaggeration from Hajdu used to make an anti-government point.
-Alas, this is the harsh reality of Hungary’s pro-government news coverage as it forces its propaganda onto the nation through any channel available.
+However, the sad truth is that the excessive use of the “migrant-danger” message is not an over-the-top exaggeration from Hajdu used to make an anti-government point; it is the harsh reality of Hungary’s pro-government news coverage as it forces its propaganda onto the nation through any channel available.

-Meanwhile, the film tries to point out how hate speeches and government propaganda slowly infiltrate our everyday lives, often without us noticing it—ruining relationships on every level while going far beyond political campaigns.
-This is possibly best captured in the flower shop episode.
-The shop assistant and the customer’s minor disagreement turning into a physical fight in mere seconds with nothing but embarrassment left in its wake.
+The film is not only a political criticism but a social one, too; the stories include a generational divide, with the adults leading miserable and frustrated lives while the youth stand by, witnessing the events mostly in silence – we know they are the ones with the opportunity to change the course of history eventually, but are they aware of that?
+Treasure City points to how hate speech and government propaganda infiltrate life, often without us noticing it—ruining relationships on every level while going far beyond political campaigns.
+This is possibly best captured in the flower shop episode where the shop assistant and a customer’s minor disagreement turns into a physical fight, with nothing but embarrassment left in its wake.
 It is a dark and foreboding vision of where the country is heading, only further emphasised by the final scene of a taxi cab unable to escape a never-ending roundabout.

 EXPLORE MORE ARTICLES FROM AGNES SAJTI HERE